FredKSchott/snowpack/packages/create-snowpack-app/templates/app-template-react-typescript/README.md

 ### npm run build

-Builds the app for production to the `build/` folder.
+Builds a static copy of yor site to the `build/` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

+**For the best production performance:** Add a build bundler plugin like "@snowpack/plugin-webpack" or  "@snowpack/plugin-parcel" to your `snowpack.config.json` config file.

 ### Q: What about Eject?